guyi49/just-for-interest/ietls/talking/object/day2.md

     - omnipresent 无处不在
     - omnivorous 杂食的
     - there is an advertisement attracting me by its content and it's a baby washing her mom's feet.

+Describe a story someone told you and you remember.
+What the story was about, who told you this story, why you remember it, and how you feel about it.